regexpressyourself/PracticeBuddy/README.md

 ## Introduction

-Git Flow walks you through a typical merge workflow with git.
-Git Flow presents each step needed to use git as an interactive flowchart.
-As the tutorial progresses, users choose paths that are relevant to their needs, making sure that unnesescary information gets filtered out.
+Practice Buddy is currently in development.
+The final product will consist of three major components: modes, chords, and charts.
+The components are detailed below.

+### Components

+#### Modes (in active development)

+Practice Buddy will allow show all seven modes and their corresponding scales.
+The modes are listed as intervals and actual pitches, and can be adjusted to any starting pitch.

+#### Chords (planned)

+Practice Buddy will map out chords for you.
+You can chose Ebm7, and the notes (and their intervals) will be displayed, along with a chart showing the chord on guitar or bass.

+#### Charts (planned)

+A database of [Nashville system](https://en.wikipedia.org/wiki/Nashville_number_system) charts will be available for creation, retrieval, update, and deletion.

+Note: this feature may require adding user accounts to the application.

 ## Getting Started

-Git Flow uses Webpack and NPM to build and transpile all React code into regular HTML, CSS, and Javascript.
+Practice Buddy uses Webpack and NPM to build and transpile all React code into regular HTML, CSS, and Javascript.

 ### Prerequisites